J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 feet.
 Zone 3.
 Absolutely stunning and choice!
 Also called 'Black and White'.

-Large fully double flowers in the darkest purple-maroon.
-Hardy annual to 3
+Large fully double 4" red flowers.
+Hardy annual

 10 grams: $9.00